Tests of the parametrizations of Fragmentation Functions using data on inclusive pion and kaon production in unpolarized $pp$ collisions from the STAR collaboration and at the NICA project: Results for NICA Project -- pions and kaons

+The experimental results from Au+Au collisions at $\sqrt{S_{NN}} = 11.5$ and 27 GeV show that the $\pi^-/\pi^+$ ratio is mostly positive and close to unity in contrast to our theoretical prediction, and also to the data at $\sqrt{S} = 200\,{\rm GeV}$, where $\pi^+>\pi^-$, see Fig.~(\ref{nfig5}).
+In turn, the ratio for kaons, $K^-/K+$, exhibit an interesting trend, namely, it increases with increasing energy and lies significantly below unity at the lower BES energies, see Fig.~(\ref{nfig6}).
+This reflects the increasing contribution to $K^-$ production via pair production which dominates over so called associated production at higher energies (e.g. $NN\rightarrow KYN$, where $Y$ denotes a hyperon).
+These behaviours of $\pi^-/\pi^+$ and $K^-/K+$ ratios are very little centrality dependent and occur also for the peripheral collisions under study.

+It is reasonable to assume that at a given energy the additional initial state soft-gluon emission corrections are the same for particles and antiparticles produced in $p+p$ collisions.
+Therefore, these corrections, which are not included in the NLO pQCD analysis, can possibly be neglected when we study the ratio of the $p_T$ spectra, $h^-/h^+$.
+In the light of this assumption, one can see from Figs.~(\ref{nfig5}) and (\ref{nfig6}) that while the data do not agree with theory there is some preference for the LSS-15 and DSEHS-14 FFs for pions and DSEHS-17 for kaons over the HKNS one.

-In summary, measurements at NICA would make it possible to distinguish between different groups of FFs.
-Unfortunately, for the difference cross sections the gap between predictions for different FFs looks undetectably small within the theoretical and expected experimental error bands.
+For the difference cross sections, $\s_{pp}^{h^+ - h^-}$, the gap between predictions for different FFs is undetectably small within the theoretical uncertainty bands, see Fig.~(\ref{nfig7}), and the measurements of $\sigma^{h^+ -h^-}$ cannot distinguish between various FFs sets.